wpengine/atlas-content-modeler/readme.txt

 A WordPress plugin to create custom post types, custom fields, and custom taxonomies for headless WordPress sites.

 == Description ==
+**IMPORTANT:** Atlas Content Modeler is entering an end-of-life phase.
+During this phase, we will continue to support Atlas Content Modeler to ensure it is secure and functional, giving you time to move your site to our recommended replacement.
+While security and critical bug fixes will continue to be provided through 2024, no new feature development will happen in Atlas Content Modeler.
+The plugin will be shutdown in early 2025.

 Atlas Content Modeler (ACM) is a content modeling solution for WordPress.
 Using an intuitive interface, you can create custom post types, as well as custom fields and taxonomies for those post types, with ease.

 ### For Developers